jwmwalrus/bumpy/README.md

 #### tag

-The `tag` command commits the ChangeLog file, and tags its commit with the latest version from `version.json`.
+The `tag` command commits the `ChangeLog.md` file, and tags its commit with the latest version from `version.json`.

 Detailed information aobut the `tag` command can be otained with:
 ```bash